OWASP/wstg/document/4-Web_Application_Security_Testing/09-Testing_for_Weak_Cryptography/03-Testing_for_Sensitive_Information_Sent_via_Unencrypted_Channels.md

 ### Example 5: Testing Password Sensitive Information in Source Code or Logs

-Use one of the following techniques to search for senstive information.
+Use one of the following techniques to search for sensitive information.

 Checking if password or encyrption key is hardcoded in the source code or configuration files.